 You will find artifacts from all over Arabia and Asia.
 The museum is a private collection and you need to pay the entry fee to see the collection.

 Sheikh Jaber Al Ahmad Cultural Center

 This theme park has a variety of rides for kids of all ages.
-It’s located inside the Avenues and best for younger kids.
+It is located inside the Avenues mall and best for younger kids.